coding-mew/finalReactApp_quiz/README.md

 - work on responsitivity for smaller screens and burger menu
 - loop music? new Audio play.loop..
 - Why no animation in safari? (webkit?)
+- - logic/component for multiple answers possible questions from api

 # Further Ideas